GouravSittam/CipherSchools/README.md

 # CipherStudio – Browser‑Based React IDE (Next.js)

+**Author:** Gourav Chaudhary

 CipherStudio is a full‑screen, responsive, browser‑based IDE for building and previewing small React projects in real time.
-It’s powered by Next.js (App Router) and CodeSandbox Sandpack, with a modern UI built using Tailwind CSS and a Shadcn‑inspired component set.
+It's powered by Next.js (App Router) and CodeSandbox Sandpack, with a modern UI built using Tailwind CSS and a Shadcn‑inspired component set.

 The app opens to a complete IDE layout: a file explorer, code editor, and live preview.
 Projects are stored in localStorage and can be exported/imported as JSON.